melgenek/melgenek/_posts/2018-05-20-spring-video-service.md

 I'd like to give you some intuition into how this works internally.

 The server has two kinds of work done: selection and actual IO operations.
-By selection I mean the following:
+By "selection" I mean the following:
 * the server has several connections, called channels
 * each channel can produce events
 * there is a special thread which tries to get these events.
 This thread is called selector.
-It performs infinite loop inside itself (event loop).
+It performs an infinite loop inside itself (event loop).
 Each cycle of the loop asks the underlying OS about events available for each channel.
 * if the selector thread gets events, it does not read or write any data.
 It just fans out these events to free workers.